Mame (1974) starring Lucille Ball, Bea Arthur, Robert Preston

 Synopsis of Mame

 Lucille Ball stars in Mame.
-Mame is a film of the blockbuster Broadway musical that tells the story of the flamboyant, unconventional and, above all, glamorous Mame.
+Mame is a film of the blockbuster Broadway musical.
+It tells the story of the flamboyant, unconventional and, above all, glamorous Mame.

 Besides the musical numbers, there are other redeeming features of Mame.
 The acting is good, even though the characters themselves aren’t very believable.
 Her courtship with Robert Preston is quite sweet.
 The loyalty of Mame’s servants/friends is quite endearing as well.